SJFF is a cornerstone program of SJCC Arts+Ideas: Learn more at sjcc.org/arts

-SJFF attendees cast their ballots for the festival's Audience Choice Award for Best Narrative Feature, Best Documentary Feature and Best Short Documentary and Narrative Short Films.
+SJFF attendees cast their ballots for the festival's Audience Choice Awards for Best Narrative Feature Film, Best Documentary Feature Film and Best Short Documentary and Narrative Short Films.
 Every other year, SJFF names a REEL Difference and REAL Difference Award to distinguished filmmakers, producers, artists and agents of arts philanthropy and change.
-Past recipients include: Academy Award nominated director, Michael Verhoeven, filmmaker Eran Riklis and documentary filmmakers Aviva Kempner and Dani Menkin, Tiffany Shlain, producer Michael Benaroya of Benaroya Pictures.
+Past recipients include: Academy Award nominated German director Michael Verhoeven, Israeli filmmaker Eran Riklis and documentary filmmakers Aviva Kempner and Dani Menkin, Tiffany Shlain, producer Michael Benaroya of Benaroya Pictures.
 Festival Founding chair Deborah Rosen was the first recipient of the REAL Difference Award in 2016 followed by longtime supporter and former producing sponsor Martin Selig in 2020.

 - Founded in 1995 by AJC Seattle after attending a humble upstart Jewish film series at the 100-seat Grand Illusion Theatre.

 - 30-35 films from 15 countries in 9 days, supplemented by guest artists, performers, speakers, parties, family and special events.
 Virtually in 2020 and 2021, SJFF presented 19 films over 2-3 weeks.

 - The Seattle Weekly praised SJFF "the best ethnic film festival in our region," with a breadth and quality second only to the Seattle International Film Festival.